JavaZakariae/docker-fundamentals/README.md

       RUN apt-get install iputils-ping -y
       CMD ["ping","192.168.1.1"]
      ```
+- the Run command will be executed when building the image, while the CMD command will be executed onluy when running the container.
 - To save the container into an image: `docker commit imageId  user/testimage:version3`
 - To push the image to the docker registry: we give the image a tagName, for example `user/imageName`, and we push it with the command `push user/imageName`, the client should already be signed in into the docker registry (using the usernameand the password).